deepdoctection/deepdoctection/README.md

  - Deskewing and rotating images with jdeskew.
  - Document and token classification with all [LayoutLM](https://github.com/microsoft/unilm) models provided by the [**Transformer**](https://github.com/huggingface/transformers) library.
-   (Yes, you can use any LayoutLM-model with any of the provided OCR-or pdfplumber tools straight away!)
+   (Yes, you can use any LayoutLM-model with any of the provided OCR-or pdfplumber tools straight away!).
+Check the notebook repo or the documentation on how to train a model on your custom task or how to setup a pipeline.
- - [**new!**] Table detection and table structure recognition with [**table-transformer**](https://github.com/microsoft/table-transformer).
+ - Table detection and table structure recognition with [**table-transformer**](https://github.com/microsoft/table-transformer).
 You can try a pipeline using [**this script**](https://github.com/deepdoctection/deepdoctection/discussions/116).